zongmianli/Parkour-dataset/README.md

 ```terminal
 git clone https://github.com/zongmianli/Parkour-dataset
 ```
-Unless otherwise specified, the path to the local `Parkour-dataset/` repository is denoted by the symbol `${parkour_dataset}` in the following parts.
+In the following parts, we will use the symbol `${parkour_dataset}` to denote the local path to the dataset repository `Parkour-dataset/`.

-### (Optional) Extracting frame images from video
+### (Optional) Extracting frames from video
-In terminal, run the following script to convert all videos in the dataset to image sequences.
+In terminal, run the following script to convert all videos in the dataset to frames.
 The output images are saved in the folder `${parkour_dataset}/frames/`.
 ```terminal
 cd ${parkour_dataset}
 source lib/video_to_frames.sh ${parkour_dataset}
 ```
-Alternatively, the pre-computed images can be directly downloaded from [here](https://www.di.ens.fr/willow/research/motionforcesfromvideo/data/Parkour-dataset-frames.zip)
+As an alternative, we provide a set of pre-extracted frames which can be downloaded from [here](https://www.di.ens.fr/willow/research/motionforcesfromvideo/data/Parkour-dataset-frames.zip)

 ## Computing motion and force estimation errors